The Story of LADYRAB III

 You know US Route 5 heading south into Bellows Falls.
 Coming down the hill into the village the speed limit changes to 30 MPH (hey I am driving American so thinking MPH vice KPH).
 You know the stretch – flashing speed sign (thanking you for being at the right speed) then the police station, fire station, J&M Towing, and Lisai’s where I love to grocery shop.
 Approaching the police station I see a cruiser pull to the curb – the blue lights come on, I slide past.
 The cruiser comes out, siren blaring.
 Must be on a call, I pull over to make room.

 Cruiser pulls up behind me, angles to block the road.
 Young officer comes up to me.
 My hands on the wheel to show I do not have a weapon in my hands.
-Young female officer comes up to me (just a kid), and I say, “hi officer, I know I was going the speed limit.”
+A female officer, just a kid, and I say, “hi officer, I know I was going the speed limit.”
 “Yes you are,” she replies, “but did you know you are on fire?”
 Well, Ms “I” think that beats your tale!

 I get out as the fire trucks roll up (remember the fire station is just yards away).
 The gracious and polite officer tells me a Cota and Cota driver behind me had called the station advising flames were coming out from underneath LadyRABIII.
 We crawl under.
 Right side wheel is leaning out and rubbing body.
 Fireman pops hub cab and starts spraying something to cool the wheel.
 It smells.
 I go inside to check for fire – none.
 Heat sensor shows major problem underneath.